MrFlovi/TTT/README.md

 # cs2TTT
 A gmod inspired Trouble in Terrorist Town plugin for CS2

+## Noteworthy features
+* The detective gets a taser (Zeus), which upon use on a player, reveals their role
+* Traitors can use team chat to privately communicate with each other

 [//]: # (## Items & Shop)

 [//]: # (You can open the shop with the `css_shop` command.)